Hyundai Scoupe: Design and specifications

 As initially launched, the Scoupe was powered by an 81 hp, 1.5L Mitsubishi-sourced 4G15 I4 engine (internally referred to as the Hyundai Sirius G4DJ engine), driving the front wheels via a 5-speed manual or 4-speed automatic transmission.

-The 4G15 was replaced in 1993 by the 1,495 cc Alpha, with a 75.5 mm bore and an 83.5 mm stroke.
+The 4G15 was replaced in May 1991 by the 1,495 cc Alpha, with a 75.5 mm bore and an 83.5 mm stroke.
 It was available both as a naturally aspirated engine and a turbocharged engine.
 The naturally aspirated version produced 92 hp at 5,500 rpm and 97 lbft of torque at 4,000 rpm, with a 10:1 compression ratio, and the turbocharged version produced 115 hp at 5,500 rpm and 123 lbft of torque at 4,500 rpm, with a 7.5:1 compression ratio.
-The naturally aspirated Alpha boasts a 14% increase in power over its 1.5L Mitsubishi-designed predecessor, and the turbo produces 42% more power.
+The naturally aspirated Alpha boasts a 14 percent increase in power over its 1.5-litre, Mitsubishi-designed predecessor, and the turbo produces 42 percent more power.
 Turbos came only with 5-speed manual shift, while Base and LS models could have an optional 4-speed automatic.

 Hyundai says the Scoupe was the first production application for Garrett Automotive Products' T15 turbocharger, which was new for the early 1990s.
 The turbo unit includes water-cooled bearings and housings and an integral wastegate.

 Performance

-MotorWeek tested a base Scoupe in 1992 and timed the sprint to 60 mph at 11.9 seconds.
+MotorWeek tested a base, Orion-engined Scoupe in 1992 and timed the acceleration to 60 mph at 11.9 seconds.